someparty/someparty/source/articles/2020-11-15-back-with-the-gang.html.markdown

 [Listen: Sea of Troubles - *鹿威し* @ Bandcamp](https://seaoftroublesband.bandcamp.com/album/shishi-odoshi "#")

-Montreal's low-fi rockabilly kingpin [Bloodshot Bill](https://www.bloodshotbill.com) is one of those artists that churns out so much material in any given cycle that you'd need a newsletter solely devoted to him even to attempt to keep track of it (I call that the "King Khan problem").
+Montreal's lo-fi rockabilly kingpin [Bloodshot Bill](https://www.bloodshotbill.com) is one of those artists that churns out so much material in any given cycle that you'd need a newsletter solely devoted to him even to attempt to keep track of it (I call that the "King Khan problem").
 Those challenges noted, I did manage to catch *Outta My Head Vol. 1*, a five-song collection of entirely new material.
 It arrived as part of the recent Bandcamp Friday event.

 The songs follow a wealth of material churned out over the pandemic, including the rarities, set *Tattle Tale - Vol.1*, the *Spit on My Rubber* EP with Rochester's Televisionaries, a second *Out Of This World Sounds* volume for Ghost Highway Records, and the [Goner Records](https://www.goner-records.com/) LP *Get Loose Or Get Lost*.
 That's an incomprehensive list, but Bill is a force of nature, and you can't hope to count the rain.